Nina Simone: 1954–1959: Early success

 In order to fund her private lessons, Simone performed at the Midtown Bar & Grill on Pacific Avenue in Atlantic City, New Jersey, whose owner insisted that she sing as well as play the piano, which increased her income to $90 a week.
 In 1954, she adopted the stage name "Nina Simone".
 "Nina", derived from niña, was a nickname given to her by a boyfriend named Chico, and "Simone" was taken from the French actress Simone Signoret, whom she had seen in the 1952 movie Casque d'Or.
-Knowing her mother would not approve of playing "the Devil's music", she used her new stage name to remain undetected.
+Knowing her mother would not approve of her playing "the Devil's music", she used her new stage name to remain undetected.
 Simone's mixture of jazz, blues, and classical music in her performances at the bar earned her a small but loyal fan base.

 In 1958, she befriended and married Don Ross, a beatnik who worked as a fairground barker, but quickly regretted their marriage.
 Playing in small clubs in the same year, she recorded George Gershwin's "I Loves You, Porgy" (from Porgy and Bess), which she learned from a Billie Holiday album and performed as a favor to a friend.
 It became her only Billboard top 20 success in the United States, and her debut album Little Girl Blue followed in February 1959 on Bethlehem Records.
 Because she had sold her rights outright for $3,000, Simone lost more than $1 million in royalties (notably for the 1980s re-release of her version of the jazz standard "My Baby Just Cares for Me") and never benefited financially from the album's sales.

 1959–1964: Burgeoning popularity

-After the success of Little Girl Blue, Simone signed a contract with Colpix Records and recorded a multitude of studio and live albums.
+After the success of Little Girl Blue, Simone signed a contract with producer Hecky Krasnow at Colpix Records and recorded a multitude of studio and live albums.
 Colpix relinquished all creative control to her, including the choice of material that would be recorded, in exchange for her signing the contract with them.
 After the release of her live album Nina Simone at Town Hall, Simone became a favorite performer in Greenwich Village.
 By this time, Simone performed pop music only to make money to continue her classical music studies and was indifferent about having a recording contract.
 She kept this attitude toward the record industry for most of her career.

-Simone married Andrew Stroud, a New York police detective, in December 1961.
-In a few years he became her manager and the father of her daughter Lisa, but later he abused Simone psychologically and physically.
+Simone married Andrew Stroud, a detective with the New York Police Department, in December 1961.
+In a few years he became her manager and the father of her daughter Lisa, but Simone later claimed that he abused her psychologically and physically.
+Simone said that Stroud treated her "like a work horse" in an interview with the BBC in 1999.